CHSq

 Custom House Square (Stylised as CHSq) is an outdoor music event held in Custom House Square, Belfast.
-2017 was the first year of CHSq but events have been held at this venue before such as the Belsonic music festival back in 2014.
+2017 was the first year of CHSq but events have been held at this venue before such as the Belsonic music festival in 2014.
 The capacity of this event is 5,000.

 The 2022 event is due to include Simple Minds (rescheduled from 2021).

 2018

 CHSq 2018 was announced to return in 2018 with the first headlining act to be Rag’n’Bone Man with support.
-8 more headliners were announced in the coming weeks and months along with their supporting acts.
+Eight more headliners were announced in the coming weeks and months along with their supporting acts.
 Kasabian are to return to CHSq in 2018 after last years concert was cancelled minutes before they were to take to the stage "due to illness".